Rethinking Investment Incentives: Trends and Policy Options

 This volume arose from the discussions at the Columbia Center on Sustainable Investment’s Eighth Annual Columbia International Investment Conference on “Investment Incentives – The Good, The Bad, and the Ugly: Assessing the Costs, Benefits, and Options for Policy Reform,” held at Columbia University in New York in November 2013.

-CCSI has launched a series of short videos from the book’s authors, summarizing the important messages from each chapter.
-(New videos will be posted weekly):
+CCSI has launched a series of short videos from the book’s authors, summarizing the important messages from each chapter: